As Canada curbs methane emissions, new measurements show problem bigger than thought

 While pandemic-induced oil production cuts have curbed emissions, energy producers were also forced to cut spending to survive, including some plans to reduce venting and leaks of methane into the environment, according to interviews with six clean technology providers.

-"The fact that we're spending less on technology and adoption means those goals and targets are meaningless," said Audrey Mascarenhas, Chief Executive of Questor Technology Inc .
+"The fact that we're spending less on technology and adoption means those goals and targets are meaningless," said Audrey Mascarenhas, Chief Executive of Questor Technology Inc QST.V.

 "We don't have a clear line of how step by step we're going to get there."